TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You should provide two preview images for your distribution.
-Provide the a small 220x150 pixels for the list in the extension manager in :file:`Resources/Public/Images/Distribution.png` and a bigger welcome image in :file:`Resources/Public/Images/DistributionWelcome.png` with 300x400 pixels.
+Provide a small 220x150 pixels for the list in the extension manager as :file:`Resources/Public/Images/Distribution.png` and a larger 300x400 pixels welcome image as :file:`Resources/Public/Images/DistributionWelcome.png`.
 The welcome image is displayed in the distribution detail view inside the extension manager.

 .. _distribution-kickstart-fileadmin: